We Deployed on a Friday. Here's What Happened Next.

 2 weeks to rebuild the pipeline properly

 The Friday rule gets mocked.
 Engineers call it superstition.
 It isn't.
-It's a forcing function — it makes you ask "is this urgent enough to deploy right now, or can it wait until Monday?"
+It's a forcing function.
+It makes you ask "is this urgent enough to deploy now, or can it wait until Monday?"
 Almost always, the answer is Monday.
-And if it genuinely can't wait, you have the break-glass process.
-You've made the risk explicit and required two people to agree on it.
+If it genuinely can't wait, you have the break-glass process, and you've made the risk explicit.

-The silent failure pattern is the dangerous one.
-Noisy failures are healthy — they're feedback.
-Silent failures erode trust in your system and are three times harder to diagnose because by the time you find them, you've lost the causal proximity to the change that caused them.
+Silent failures are the dangerous ones.
+Noisy failures are feedback.
+Silent failures erode trust in your system and are harder to diagnose because by the time you find them, you've lost proximity to the change that caused them.

-And rollbacks are only real if you can execute them in under five minutes without consulting a runbook.
+Rollbacks are only real if you can execute them in under five minutes without a runbook.
 If your rollback procedure requires careful thought, it will fail you under pressure.

 Share this